intel/llvm/sycl/doc/design/KernelProgramCache.md

 - kernel name<sup>[3](#what-is-kname)</sup>.

 The third map, called Fast Kernel Cache, is used as an optimization to reduce the number of lookups in the kernels map.
-It's key consists of the following components:
+Its key consists of the following components:

 - specialization constants values,
 - the UR handle of the device this kernel is built for,